fraserdominicdavid/geotech-pandas/docs/user-guide/basics.rst

 ^^^^^^^
 The minimum required columns for geotech-pandas are the ``point_id`` and ``bottom`` columns.
 The ``point_id`` represents the ID or the group where each layer belongs to.
 Whereas, the ``bottom`` column represents the bottom depths of these layers.
-For more information, see :ref:`columns`.
+For more information, see :ref:`general-columns`.

 If you try to access :class:`~pandas.DataFrame.geotech` with the following :external:class:`~pandas.DataFrame`,